unitedstates/federal_spending/README.md

     pip install -r requirements.txt

+For the USASpending data, you will need to specify which fiscal years you want to pull in by editing a list in the settings file called "FISCAL_YEARS".
+The default is 2000-2014.

 Importing Contracts
 --------------------

 The download, cleaning and import processes are Django management commands.
 To tell the command which files to download, pass it a single argument, the path to a file with the urls to be downloaded.
 It's expecting urls of the form

 http://www.usaspending.gov/datafeeds/2013_All_Contracts_Full_20131015.csv.zip